Rin-Wood/crijndael/README.md

 # crijndael

-`crijndael` is a Python package for decrypting data, using a custom AES-256 decryption algorithm implemented in C.
+`crijndael` is a Python package for encrypting/decrypting data, using the AES-256 algorithm implemented in C.

 ## Features

-- Provides efficient AES-256 decryption functionality, based on C implementation.
+- Provides efficient AES-256 encrypting/decryption functionality, based on C implementation.
 - Supports Python 3.6+

 ## Installation